C3

 out by or under the supervision of trained and licensed personnel.

-in Two Designs.
+Barrier® is Available in Two Designs.
+Specifications: Raw Material:

-A572 GR50 Manufacturing: ASTM A6 Coatings: 1) Galvanized, ASTM A123, CSA
+ASTM A572 GR50 Manufacturing: ASTM A6 Coatings: 1) Galvanized, ASTM A123,

-G164 2)Coal Tar Epoxy, SSPC-16 3)Fusion Bonded Resin, ASTM A950.
+CSA G164 2)Coal Tar Epoxy, SSPC-16 3)Fusion Bonded Resin, ASTM A950.
 Accessories

 Bends Can Be Supplied to any Angle.
 'T' Sections and Other Welded Fabrications

-a member of The C3 Group of Companies Telephone: (519) 648-3611 Fax: (519)
+The C3 Group of Companies Telephone: (519) 648-3611 Fax: (519) 648-3505 Email:

-648-3505 Email: c3enviro@c3group.com Web: www.c3group.com/c3environmental
+c3enviro@c3group.com Web: www.c3group.com/c3environmental

 |